robinboncoeur/Art/docs/writing/Writing.md

 "What then?"

-Charlotte's gaze was fixed on the café, its marquis flapping nervously in the brisk wind.
+Charlotte's gaze was fixed on the café, its awning flapping nervously in the brisk wind.

 "I— I'm not sure."

 Her lips pressed together again, the umpteenth time since getting in the car.
 It was not a serious press, or a determined press, but more like a sliding "what is this on my lips" press.
-Her shoulders had curled forward, her chin: tucked in.
+Her shoulders had curled forward, her chin tucked in.

 "Charlotte, look at me."